hedberg-games/autodownload-godot-documentation/README.md

 ## Features
 - Automatically downloads the [Godot editor](https://godotengine.org/) during build
 - Includes [launch settings](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html#doc-c-sharp-setup-external-editor) to run and debug right from the IDE
+- Configuration to pin Godot to a specific version, or use latest (new versions of Godot will be added to the template as they are released)

 ## Supported Platforms